avl/noatun/docs/docs.md

 The only requirement of addresses is that if the network has addresses, nodes may not change addresses too frequently.
 Note that on linux you may need to disable 'rp_filter', if there are address duplicates in your network.

+## On long offline periods

+If a noatun deployment is expected to experience prolonged offline periods, it is recommended to adjust the cutoff interval accordingly.
+For example, if nodes are expected to be offline 1 week at a time, the cutoff interval may have to be 1 month.
+The reason is that the relevant time period is the longest time it can take for a message to be propagated to every other node.
+When a node comes back after having been offline 1 week, another node may already have commenced its own offline period.
+The necessary cutoff interval will depend on the exact network topology evolution.